steve1316/uma-android-training-helper/README.md

 # Features
 - [x] Perform OCR text detection on the fly with a floating overlay button for Uma Musume's training events and then display the results as a Notification.
+- [x] Provides Skill and Status translations during training events and what they do, available in the message log.
 - [x] Support for all Characters.
 - [x] Support for all Support Cards.
 - [x] Various settings to adjust such as enabling automatic retry upon OCR failure.